IBM/cloud-native-starter/workshop/02-Container.md

 The web-api [Dockerfile](../web-apo-java-jee/Dockerfile.nojava) to create the web-api service, works in the same way as for **articles container**.
 Inside the Dockerfile we use the same multiple stages to build the container image as in the for the **articles container**.

+### Node.JS container images

+Ths web-app and the authors are written Node.JS.

 #### Dockerfile to create the web-app container

 The web-app [Dockerfile](../web-app-vuejs/Dockerfile) to create the  web-app application, works in the same way as for **articles container**.
 Inside the Dockerfile we use the same multiple stages to build the container image as in the for the **articles container**.